Before you start

-Users with Edit access to a File can create and edit Styles.
+Anyone with can edit access to a file can create and edit styles.

-Users with View access to a File that was published can use Styles from that library in Files where they can Edit.
+Anyone with can view access to a published file can use styles from that library in files where they can edit.

 Styles allow you to define a set of properties of an object, that can be reused across your designs.